An Introduction

 • Vulnerability: Both the physical and emotional kind, but especially the latter.
 He never mentally recovered from being kidnapped and the idea of being weak and helpless ever again terrifies him like nothing else.
 He's scared of trust, he's scared of opening up, and, most of all, he's scared that the emotions and doubts he's trying so hard to suppress mark him as inferior and worthless after all.
 He wants to be his confident and unflappable mask so badly.

 • Physical Labor: He's too rich for having to walk anywhere or do any chores, ok.
-Masakii has zero stamina and maybe a two in coordination in general and he doesn't like to be reminded of it.
-However, he also has no plans to do anything about it ever and don't even imply he should try running anywhere or lift anyway heavier than his (gaudy) phone.
+Masakii has zero stamina and maybe a two in coordination on a good day and he doesn't like to be reminded of it.
+However, he also has no plans to do anything about it ever and don't even imply he should try running anywhere or lift anyway heavier than his (gaudy as hell) phone.
 How undignified.
 Thankfully, one of the many lovely advantages of being a necromancer is that your myriad of zombie servants can take care of any task for you.

 Personality